 MNCAA

 MNCAA is the D/A converter.
 It has 4 analog output channels with 12 bit resolution.
-The original module allows knobs on the front panel to set the voltage range for each channel, and there is also a ‘trick’ in the last channel: the least significant 4 bits are also output in digital form; the idea was that if you would use MNCAA to control an analog plotter, then you could use those bits for instance to control the pen up/pen down signal.
+The original module has knobs on the front panel to set the voltage range for each channel, and there is also a ‘trick’ in the 3rd channel of each module: the least significant 4 bits are also output in digital form; the idea was that if you would use MNCAA to control an analog plotter, then you could use those bits for instance to control the pen up/pen down signal.

 The module is very simple in comparison to the other MINC modules.
 It doesn’t have a CSR, just 4 registers for the output channel values.
 Also it does not use interrupts.